 Apex Legends Season 5 sees the Mastiff’s stats scaled down dramatically in his transition to a regular map spawn.
 The weapon’s main characteristics are more or less the same, however.
 Its pellet pattern is a wide horizontal line, similar to the Triple Take’s but even wider.

 Even though there is no longer a visual indicator, the pellet spread is roughly 50% tighter while aiming down sights.
 The tightening is not instant – you must be in ADS for a fraction of a second before the spread narrows.
-Since the weapon handles quickly and only reduces your movement speed by 9% while aiming, you can afford to ADS in close range – consider that when choosing an optic.
+Since the weapon handles quickly and only reduces your movement speed by 9% while aiming, you can afford to ADS in close range – consider this when choosing an optic.

-Finally, the Mastiff is the only Apex Legends weapon to do partial reloads.
+The Mastiff is the only Apex Legends weapon to do partial reloads.
 It loads a single shell at a time, and while the individual loading animation is short, a full six-shell reload takes relatively long.

 The Mastiff vs. other shotguns

 Compared to the pre-cradle Peacekeeper, the Mastiff operates in a similar fashion while feeling slightly stronger.
-Long-time Peacekeeper users will appreciate the Mastiff’s faster re-chamber rate and more forgiving pellet spread.
+Long-time Peacekeeper users will appreciate the Mastiff’s faster re-fire rate and more forgiving pellet spread.
 That said, the Mastiff cannot equip the Precision Choke hop-up, so its maximum effective range can’t rival that of the Peacekeeper.

 How to use the Mastiff